rossta/rossta.github.com/source/blog/2016-10-23-why-i-am-betting-on-elixir.html.md

 [Elixir](http://elixir-lang.org/) is a new programming language that targets the Erlang virtual machine.
 Therefore, it comes with many of the benefits of [Erlang](https://www.erlang.org/), including fault tolerance, scalability, distribution, and concurrency, in a cleaner, more concise syntax.
+I knew all this but the graphic above revealed a new perspective, especially in regards to web development as we know it in the Rails community.

 ## Using your tools

-Anyone who has built a non-trivial Ruby on Rails app (or Node.js, Django, PHP, etc.) knows the left-side of the table well.
+Anyone who has built a non-trivial Ruby on Rails app (or Node.js, Django, PHP, etc.) knows the left-side of the table above well.
 When we deploy a Rails app, we don't just set up the Rails process.
-We need a web server like Nginx, Apache, or
-Phusion Passenger, to queue requests and serve static content, neither of which Rails does well.
+We need a web server like Nginx, Apache, or Phusion Passenger, to queue requests and serve static content, neither of which Rails does well.

 Running background jobs becomes an essential tool for moving intensive tasks out of the request/response process, typically requiring separate processes, e.g.
-Sidekiq, often on deployed on other servers.
+Sidekiq, often deployed on other servers.
 Setting up additional caching processes in Redis or Memcached is also an assumed requirement for storing HTML fragments or other bits of precalculated data.
 See the theme? performance improvements in Ruby apps often mean avoiding Ruby.

-Getting all these separate processes running for development often requires complicated setup or additional tools like Docker/Vagrant/Boxen, etc. Keeping these processes running in production means relying on a yet another process to act as a supervisor or service manager like [Upstart](http://upstart.ubuntu.com/) or [Monit](https://mmonit.com/monit/).
+Getting all these separate dependencies up and running for development often requires complicated setup or additional tools like Docker/Vagrant/Boxen, etc. Keeping them running in production means relying on a yet another service to act as a supervisor or monitor like [Upstart](http://upstart.ubuntu.com/) or [Monit](https://mmonit.com/monit/).

 In Elixir, all these features can be handled by the Erlang virtual machine (called BEAM) in a *single* operating system process.
-The runtime itself is like a separate operating system that provides its own processes and a scheduler.
+The runtime itself is behaves like its own operating system that provides its lightweight processes and a scheduler.
 In a web application, this means responses to web requests and background jobs can run concurrently, all within the same BEAM process.
 Elixir and Erlang have built-in abstractions for supervising processes in your application, so you can provide fine-grained logic for monitoring and restarting failed tasks within your project as an integral part of your business logic.
 There are also built-in tools for persisting and sharing state in place of separate tools like Redis or Memcached.

 Setting up the project on the development machine and deployment considerations all becomes much simpler when you're concerned only with the requirements of